Fellowship Program | Gastroenterology

 OHSU's Gastroenterology training program's goal is to provide you with an outstanding education in both Gastroenterology and Hepatology in a collegial, supportive and academically challenging environment.
 In the sections below, we have provided you with information on the application process, program overview and listing of current fellows.

-For questions regarding the OHSU GI Fellowship, please contact Chelsea Podkowa.
+For questions regarding the OHSU GI Fellowship, please contact Chelsea Podkowa, C-TAGME.
 We look forward to your application.

 OHSU GI Fellowship Program